Marking and Signing Crosswalks

 Rectangular Rapid Flashing Beacon

 Rectangular rapid flashing beacons (RRFBs) are active warning devices used to alert motorists of crossing pedestrians at uncontrolled crossings.
-They remain dark until activated by pedestrians, at which point they emit a bright, rapidly flashing yellow light, which signals drivers to stop.
+They remain dark until activated by pedestrians, at which point they emit a bright, rapidly flashing yellow light .

-RRFBs should be installed on both the right and left sides of the crosswalk, or in a median if available.
-They are not currently included in the MUTCD, but jurisdications can use them if they obtain approval from FHWA.
+RRFBs shall be installed on both the right and left sides of the roadway.
+They are not currently included in the MUTCD, but jurisdic tions can use them if they obtain approval from FHWA, under the terms and conditions of Interim Approval II (see section IA.10 of the MUTCD).

 In-pavement Flashers

-Crosswalks with in-pavement flashers, or ‘flashing crosswalks,’ consist of embedded lights that are activated when a pedestrian pushes a button or starts walking across the crosswalk.
-The 2009 MUTCD allows them at uncontrolled crossings to further alert drivers to crosswalks at night but does not allow them at crosswalks controlled by traffic signals, STOP signs or YIELD signs.
+Crosswalks with in-pavement flashers can be expensive to install and maintain, and should only be selected after first considering other solutions.
+The 2009 MUTCD allows them at uncontrolled crossings to alert drivers to crosswalks, but does not allow them at crosswalks controlled by traffic signals, STOP signs or YIELD signs.
 Crosswalks with in-pavement flashers are expensive to install and maintain, and should not be selected without first considering other solutions.

 A 2009 review of literature on in-pavement flashing lights may be found on the Pedestrian and Bicycle Information Center's website.
-For more information on case studies related to in-roadway warning lights visit 2004 PEDSAFE "School Zone Improvements" Cupertino, California case study.
 Evaluations of use of in-roadway warning lights are available from Washington and Florida.

 Advance Stop/Yield Line

-Advance stop or yield lines encourage drivers to stop further back from the crosswalk, promoting better visibility between pedestrians and motorists, and helping to prevent multiple-threat collisions particularly at mid-block or uncontrolled crossings.
+Advance stop or yield lines encourage driers to stop further back from the crosswalk, promoting better visibility between pedestrians and motorists, and helping to prevent multiple-threat collisions at mid-block or uncontrolled crossings.

-Problem: Car 1 stops to let pedestrian cross; car 1 masks car 2, obstructing the pedestrian's and car 2's view of one another.
-Car 2 doesn't stop and may hit the pedestrian at a high rate of speed.
+Problem: Car A stops to let pedestrian cross; car A masks car B, obstructing the pedestrian’s and car B’s view of one another.
+Car B doesn’t stop and may hit the pedestrian at a high rate of speed.

-Solution: place advance stop/yield line so car 1 stops further back; car 1 no longer masks car 2, which can better see and be seen by the pedestrian.
+Solution: Place advance stop/yield line so car A stops further back; car A no longer masks car B, which can better see and be seen by the pedestrian.”

-The following signs can be used to reinforce advance stop or yield lines.
+The following signs are required (MUTCD 2B.11) to reinforce advance stop or yield lines.

 Figure 3: Examples of STOP and YIELD here to pedestrian signs.
 Image provided by PBIC Designing for Safety course.